Menu

 Alcohol

 Our insurance restricts us from supplying or selling alcohol, so please purchase your requirements in Alice Springs the day prior to your departure.
+Check government restrictions and local takeaway laws.
 If you are purchasing beer try to find cans as they travel better and cool down quicker.
 Fresh food takes priority in our fridges, however we can keep some of your beverages cold each day.

 Footwear